@WayOutWestMom does this option still exist…and is it guaranteed that a doctor can do this?

 Hopefully your job at the pharmacy and the 5.5k federal loans will cover the rest (btw your federal loans might be divided into subsidized and unsubsidized, and you’re perfectly allowed to take the subsidized part only, or if it’s all unsubsidized -more likely- to just borrow some of what you’ve been granted and not the whole thing.
 Or you can borrow the whole thing and only sur a part, “banking it” for later.)

 Your SAT score is quite high - not high enough for Princeton but still roughly in the top ~3% nationally.
+Don’t discount it, you did very well

 Once you’re done with NJ publics (including any Honors& special program), you can try your chance at these colleges that have both merit&FA in case they end up cheaper than Rutgers - unlikely but not impossible and their apps are on CommonApp so you can use 2-3 slots to roll the dice.
-Their EA deadline is Dec 1 and they’re supportive for premeds/pre health students (Juniata had a strong record of getting B+/A- HS students into med school, for instance.
+Their EA deadline is Dec 1 and they’re supportive for premeds/pre health students (Juniata has a strong record of getting B+/A- HS students into med school, for instance.
 Drew is in NJ.
 Sewanee may be the most prestigious of the bunch.
 Your current test scores WOULD be competitive at all of them.)

 Hendrix